ionic-team/ionic-site/docs/v2/getting-started/tutorial/index.md

 **Want to use TypeScript instead?
 Pass the `--ts` flag and get a project set up for TypeScript instead.**

 > You may have noticed that we passed in **tutorial** to the `ionic start` command.
-This tells Ionic to bootstrap your application using the [tutorial template](https://github.com/driftyco/ionic2-starter-tutorial).
-If you don't specify a template by running `ionic start MyIonic2Project --v2`, the [tabs starter](https://github.com/driftyco/ionic2-starter-tabs) will be used.
+This tells Ionic to initialize your application using the [tutorial template](https://github.com/driftyco/ionic2-starter-tutorial).
+If you don't specify a template by running `ionic start MyIonic2Project --v2`, the [tabs template](https://github.com/driftyco/ionic2-starter-tabs) will be used.

 ### Viewing the app in a browser